aarya4774/BunkCalc/README.md

 }

-Change 'gaand lagtiye' to any message you want.
+Change 'WOOOO!' to any message you want.
 You can also change the if (college === 'adcet') condition to target a different acronym.